aponsero/Shiny_app_workshop_2020/Tutorial/README.md

 ### Adding widgets for user inputs

 So far, we have added non-reactive elements to our app.
 Let's now focus on adding some user imputs.
-In Shiny Apps, user inputs are very often widgets.
+In Shiny Apps, widgets allows to create a varieaty of user inputs.
 The complete gallery of widget is available in the (widget gallery)["https://shiny.rstudio.com/gallery/widget-gallery.html"]

 For our Ramen App, let's add a first drop down menu to select the ramen style (Cup, Bowl and Pack).